Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Theory

 Eq.~\ref{eq:excitonic} provides an in-principle exact framework that reformulates the supersystem electronic-structure calculation in terms of correlated fluctuations of fragments, assuming the matrix elements that comprise the scalar coefficients of the expansion can be resolved.
 It is enlightening to look at the working equations for just one such matrix element, for example $\langle\Psi^I|\hat{H}_{\{1,2\}}|\Psi_J\rangle$,

-The set of biorthogonal complements to $\{|\psi_{i_m}\rangle\}$ is denoted as $\{|\psi^{i_m}\rangle\}$; these will be the same sets if the states \textit{within} each fragment are orthonormal.
+The set of biorthogonal complements to $\{|\psi_{i_m}\rangle\}$ is denoted as $\{|\psi^{i_m}\rangle\}$.
+If the states \textit{within} each fragment are orthonormal, these are the same states, only built from the complement orbitals.
 State indices have been suppressed on the right-hand side for brevity, and the symbol $\delta_m$ abbreviates $\delta_{i_m, j_m}$.
 The angle-bracketed forms abbreviate summations to be defined presently, indicating the molecular integral involved and the fragments to which its respective indices are restricted.
 For example,

 A subscript on an index denotes restriction to the specified fragment, and $n_{i_m}$ is the number of electrons in state $|\psi_{i_m}\rangle$.
-Using rules that will be addressed near the end of the Theory section, the summations of molecular integrals and elements of density tensors $\boldsymbol{\rho}$ (which carry the implied state indices) on the right-hand side can be completely inferred from the abbreviations on the left.
+Using rules that will be addressed in Sec.~\ref{sec:workingequations}, the summations of molecular integrals and elements of density tensors $\boldsymbol{\rho}$ (which carry the implied state indices) on the right-hand side can be completely inferred from the abbreviations on the left.
 All such expansions required for the numerical work in this article are recorded explicitly in Appendix \ref{sec:diagrams}.

 The fact that the biorthogonal complements in a supersystem bra state can themselves be decomposed as a direct product of states associated with single fragments\cite{Dutoi.2019} is a crucial and nontrivial aspect that has allowed us to write these equations in terms of monomer transition-density tensors, which are themselves abbreviated according to the pattern